Niklaus-IAN/Borderless-Sciences-Hackaton/replit.md

 - [2025-01-06] Added proper padding and layout structure for better visual hierarchy
 - [2025-01-06] Redesigned Core Features section with proper tab functionality and responsive cards
 - [2025-01-06] Completely rebuilt footer (ImageWrapperSection) with responsive grid layout
+- [2025-01-06] Rebuilt MeetTheAISection with curved yellow banner and 2x2 grid of green cards
+- [2025-01-06] Fixed text color styling in MeetTheAISection to display proper black text
+- [2025-01-06] Updated HowItWorksSection layout from vertical stacking to proper side-by-side arrangement

 ## User Preferences
 - To be updated during migration process